Uncut Poetry

 Licence: https://filmmusic.io/standard-license

-If you liked this poem, consider listening to these other poems on the struggles which mark coupledom -
+If you liked this poem, consider listening to these other poems on the luminosity of childhood -

 Follow me on Instagram at @sunilgivesup.